nimiq/developer-center/learn/protocol/migration.md

 ### Registration transactions

 - **Validator registration:** The first 6 transactions contain the encoded validator keys.
 Each transaction must be sent from the account of the registering validator, and have a value of 1 Luna each.
-- **Deposit payment and commitment:** The last step is to pay the validator's deposit and commit to the registration.
+- **Deposit payment and commitment:** The last step is to pay the validator's deposit of 100 000 NIM and commit to the registration.
 Unlike the other six transactions, this one can be sent from any account, but the data field must include the registered validator's address to identify the validator.

 The validator generation transactions include the following data: